5nizza/party-elli/notes.md

 # September 2015

-Branch mongol is used for monolithic reafactoring of PARTY to create a beautifull implementation of the monolithic bounded synthesis.
+Branch `moon` is used for monolithic reafactoring of PARTY to create a beautifull implementation of the monolithic bounded synthesis.